audiobrian/tld3pro_klipper/README.md

 <h1>DEPRECATED</h1>
+No longer maintained since klipper already has the necessary modifications for HC32F460

 # Klipper on Tenlog TLD3 Pro
 This is a work in progress to control the Tenlog TL-D3 Pro printer with Klipper.